 At the time they first enroll in a beginning- or intermediate-level language course, all students who have previously studied that language must have a placement score.
 The only students exempt from having a placement score are those who have never studied the language before.
-Credit will not be given for a language course taken at a lower level than a student's placement score indicates.
+Credit will not be given for a language course taken at a lower level than a student's placement score appear on the New Student Orientation website during the preceding summer.